-- By investing an additional 5 million euros in research and development in the next 10 years to find new weed control methods. - By developing seeds that tolerate stress and difficult climate conditions. - By developing new hybrid seeds that deliver larger yields with oilseed rape and rice, hybrid seeds have produced up to 30 percent increases in crop yields compared to conventional seeds. - By producing annually about 70 new seed varieties with new interesting traits for farmers - By providing farmers with innovative products that eliminate pests, fungi and weeds.
-Safety is the key premise in product development Bayer has specified principles for responsible product management, and production is guided by the recently revised Product Stewardship Commitment, Principles and Key Requirements guideline.
+- By investing an additional 5 million euros in research and development in the next 10 years to find new weed control methods. - By developing seeds that tolerate stress and difficult climate conditions. - By developing new hybrid seeds that deliver larger yields with oilseed rape and rice, hybrid seeds have produced up to 30 percent increases in crop yields compared to conventional seeds. - By producing annually about 70 new seed varieties with new interesting traits for farmers - By providing innovative products to control weeds, plant diseases, and pests.

+Safety is the key premise in product development

+Bayer has specified principles for responsible product management, and production is guided by the recently revised Product Stewardship Commitment, Principles and Key Requirements guideline.
 These principles are based on established and internationally recognized standards and ethical guidelines issued, for example, by the UN Food and Agriculture Organization (FAO), the association CropLife International and the industry initiative Excellence Through Stewardship.
 Along with this initiative, Bayer has made a commitment to have external experts perform audits regarding the development of seeds and traits.

 The most important production principle for crop protection products and technologies is that they must be harmless to people and animals and can be used without placing an unjustifiable burden on the environment.
 This is verified early in the development phase, and only products demonstrated to be harmless are developed further.
 Before products can be introduced to the market, they need to pass through numerous assessments compliant with national and international laws and agreements.

+GMO

-GMO The development of genetically modified seeds is subject to stringent international and national laws and regulations.
+The development of genetically modified seeds is subject to stringent international and national laws and regulations.
 Bayer has specified internal processes to ensure a responsible approach to biotechnologically manufactured products throughout their life cycle.

+Glyphosate

-Glyphosate The herbicide glyphosate is used in many countries for effective, simple and cost-effective weed control.
+The herbicide glyphosate is used in many countries for effective, simple and cost-effective weed control.
 Glyphosate works in plants by specifically inhibiting an enzyme that is essential to plant growth.
 This enzyme is not found in cells of humans or animals.

 Glyphosate is safe when used according to the instructions on the label.
-This is confirmed by science-based evaluations conducted by regulatory bodies such as the European Food Safety Authority (EFSA),the German Federal Institute for Risk Assessment (BfR) and other leading regulatory authorities such as the U.S. Environmental Protection Agency (EPA) and the Canadian Department of Health, Health Canada.
-Read more about the sustainability of Bayer's agricultural products in the Sustainability Report (p.
-25-28)
+This is confirmed by science-based evaluations conducted by regulatory bodies such as the European Food Safety Authority (EFSA), the German Federal Institute for Risk Assessment (BfR) and other leading regulatory authorities such as the U.S. Environmental Protection Agency (EPA) and the Canadian Department of Health, Health Canada.